SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->
 ##### Objectives
-- Train and re-train: The system will use the AI vs Human Images dataset and train a RegNet model to classify whether the image is AI generated or not.
+- **Train and re-train**: The system will use the AI vs Human Images dataset and train a RegNet model to classify whether the image is AI generated or not.
 Parallely we will use an LLM and finetune it on the COCO dataset such that it generates description for the image, generate tags for it which can be used further for indexing.
 For the re-train pipeline both the models can have periodic retraining jobs scheduled after a certain amount of data has been annotated.

-- Modeling: We have two tasks to solve.
+- **Modeling**: We have two tasks to solve.
 First one being an image classification problem we are going ahead with either a RegNet model or a ViT model as these models are known to perform well in image classification tasks and we can use their pretrained weights to finetune for our use case.
 For image captioning as the second task we have decided to go ahead with a multimodel LLM model (Qwen/Qwen2-VL-7B) as it is pretrained on a large dataset and can be finetuned for image captioning.
 The pretrained knowledge of the model will help us in generating more meaningful captions and tags.

-- Experiment tracking: Both the model will be tracked using MLFlow to track model experiments, hyperparameters and metrics.
+- **Experiment tracking**: Both the model will be tracked using MLFlow to track model experiments, hyperparameters and metrics.
 This will help us in logging the model performance and also help us in comparing the models.
 We will also use MLFlow to track the training jobs and their artifacts.
+Some of the experiments that we are planning to run are:
+    - For RegNet Classification Model:
+      - Different architectures changes such as adding dropouts, playing around with input size etc.
+      - Different optimizers such as Adam, SGD, AdamW etc.
+      - Different learning rates and schedulers.
+      - Different augmentation techniques such as random cropping, flipping, rotation etc.
+      - Different training strategies such as gradient accumulation and mixed precision.
+    - For LLM Captioning Model:
+      - Different multi-modal architectures such as Qwen/Qwen2-VL-7B, Llama-3.2-11B-Vision-Instruct
+      - Different parameters for LoRA and QLoRA for finetuning.

-- Scheduling training jobs: All the jobs required for training/re-training will be submitted via a ray cluster.
+- **Scheduling training jobs**: All the jobs required for training/re-training will be submitted via a ray cluster.

 ##### Extra Difficulty

-- Training strategies for large models: The LLM/Resnet models are too large to fit on a low end GPU.
+- **Training strategies for large models**: The LLM/Resnet models are too large to fit on a low end GPU.
 Hence some strategies like PEFT, gradient accumulation and mixed precision will be used whilst training.
 These experiments will be tracked using MLFLow to come up with the most optimum model.

-- Use distributed training to increase velocity: We will experiment with FSDP/DDP techniques whilst running experiments on our model.
+- **Use distributed training to increase velocity**: We will experiment with FSDP/DDP techniques whilst running experiments on our model.

-- Using Ray Train: We will use Ray-Train to ensure frequent checkpointing and guarantee fault tolerance whilst training.
+- **Using Ray Train**: We will use Ray-Train to ensure frequent checkpointing and guarantee fault tolerance whilst training.

-- Scheduling hyperparameter tuning jobs: We will use Ray Tune to schedule hyperparameter tuning jobs for the RegNet model for classification task.
+- **Scheduling hyperparameter tuning jobs**: We will use Ray Tune to schedule hyperparameter tuning jobs for the RegNet model for classification task.

 #### Model serving and monitoring platforms